JackieLam/BookEx/README.md

 BookEx
 ======

-Second-hand books exchange platform for Sun Yat-sen University, based on Web 2.0.
+Second-hand books exchange platform for Sun Yat-sen University, based on Tornado+MySQL and SAE service.
+Using MVC and C/S design.

 传送门-><a href="http://sysubookex.sinaapp.com/">http://sysubookex.sinaapp.com/</a>